Bring your Stories, Examples & Opinions to the Enterprise Agility Masterclass

 The culmination of the course ends with a workshop.
 Cohorts team up and put together a pitch for the first stages of an agile transformation.
 Without wanting to reveal too much, I will just say that this was my favourite part of the course.
 It was amazing seeing the various learnings from the 3 days come together.
 As I alluded to earlier, participants had different models they gravitated towards.
 Therefore, it was an interesting challenge to find a balance, deciding what to include and what problems to try and solve, because there was so much great content to choose from!

-If you’re involved in agile transformation either as a leader, coach or manager and need to understand agility the wider context of the organisation then I highly recommend attending this course.
-To join our next class, see dates and details here.
+If you’re involved in agile transformation either as a leader, coach or manager and need to understand agility in the wider context of the organisation then I highly recommend attending this course.
+To join the next class in London, see dates and details here.

 “Great 3 days with Simon and Lisa, explaining the difficult topic of enterprise agility.
 This is a “must attend” for anyone thinking of starting this journey’” – Alan Ashe – Agile Coach